 Similar to the Lewis Model, the structural change theory by Fei and Ranis attempts to explain the transition of underdeveloped agricultural economies with surplus labour into industrialised economies.
-The Fei and Ranis model borrows heavily from the ideas of Lewis.
+Furthermore, the Fei and Ranis model borrows heavily from the ideas of Lewis.
 It extends them further to understand the changes undergone by agricultural and industrial sectors due to structural changes.

 Development occurs as surplus labour is reallocated from the agricultural sector to the industrial sector.
 This process is similar to that of Lewis’ theory.
 However, Fei and Ranis took this analysis further by examining changes in the agricultural sector.
 They proposed that structural change will lead to the commercialisation of agriculture with development.